Home > HVAC Maintenance > The Essential Rooftop Unit Maintenance Guide

 When a rooftop unit isn’t regularly cleaned and inspected, its components have to work much harder to heat or cool your space.
 Clogged air filters, dirty coils, and worn-out parts force the system to run longer and draw more power to achieve the same results.
 In fact, a poorly maintained HVAC system can consume up to 20% more energy, which translates directly into higher monthly utility bills.
 For a business, this can significantly impact your operating budget.
 Our commercial services are designed to keep your unit running at peak efficiency, ensuring you aren’t paying more than you need to for comfort.

-Unexpected Breakdowns and Expensive Repairs
+You Risk Sudden Breakdowns and Costly Repairs

 One of the biggest risks of skipping maintenance is a sudden, unexpected breakdown.
 These failures always seem to happen at the worst possible times—during a summer heatwave or a winter cold snap.
 What might have been a simple, inexpensive fix during a routine check can become a complex and costly emergency repair.
 Regular inspections allow technicians to spot and address worn belts, failing motors, or low refrigerant levels before they cause the entire system to shut down.
 Proactive care helps you avoid disruptive downtime and ensures your industrial HVAC system remains a reliable asset, not a liability.

-Poor Indoor Air Quality
+Your Indoor Air Quality Will Suffer

 Your rooftop unit does more than just control the temperature; it plays a vital role in circulating and filtering the air inside your building.
 When the system is neglected, dust, pollen, mold, and other contaminants can build up in the ductwork, coils, and filters.
 This debris is then circulated throughout your space, leading to poor indoor air quality.
 For a business, this can affect the health and productivity of your employees and the comfort of your customers.
 For homeowners, it can aggravate allergies and respiratory issues.
 Keeping your residential HVAC unit healthy is essential for ensuring the air inside your property is clean and safe for everyone.